In this commentary

 The fake cop

 Every trip has its risks.
 For Lauren Milligan, a career advisor from Glen Ellyn, Ill., it was a run-in with a fake traffic cop.
 Good thing she’d brushed up on Mexican scams before her last vacation.
 Sure enough, on the way home from an outdoor market, they were pulled over by a fake cop, who quickly offered to settle her “ticket” for a cash payment.
 (The fake cops demand you pay your ticket immediately.)
 She talked her way out of the fake ticket by saying she had to fly back to the States the following morning and had no cash. “¡Que aventura!” she says.
-(Related: Don’t lose your valuables when you travel.
-Here are the rules.)
+(Related: These are the most dangerous assumptions travelers are making in 2025.)

 The ding and dent scam